Home

 Is this an official site?

-Not really, it is a (non-profit) fanpage.
-But I get news directly from the band from time to time, and they were so kind to print the URL in the inlays of the re-issued albums.
-So you might call it semi-official, I guess.
-In March 2009, the official homepage www.anglagardmusic.com went online.
+No, it is a (non-profit) fanpage.
+But I get news directly from the band from time to time, and they were so kind to list the URL in the re-issued albums back in 2003 as well as on Facebook.
+In March 2009, the official homepage www.anglagardrecords.com went online (formerly anglagardmusic.com).
 Right now, it seems to complement anglagard.net (and the other way round), so my guess is that both sites will coexist from now on.

 How can I contact the band?

-First of all, please note that all mail concerning this homepage should be send to me (Jutze), since the band members have nothing to do with it.
+First of all, please note that all mail concerning this homepage should be send to me (Johannes), since the band members have nothing to do with it.

 Who are you, anyway?

 My name is Johannes Schult, but people usually call me Jutze.
 I was born in 1979, became a fan of Änglagård in 1996, and created this homepage in 2002.
 You can visit my personal homepage at http://www.jutze.com.
-Click here for a picture of myself with Anna Holmgren and Johan Brand.
+Here's a picture of myself with Anna Holmgren and Johan Brand.

 Will there be a new (studio) album?